takanory/slides/20200905pycontw/PITCHME.md

 +++?image=20200905pycontw/images/pycontw2019.jpg&size=auto 90%

 Note:
 * In the tour,...
-I presented talk at PyCon Taiwan 2019.
+I presented talk about slackbot at PyCon Taiwan 2019.
 Did you see me?
 * It was a very fun and comfortable time for me.
+Because I really enjoyed the conference and beer every day with my friends from Japan, Taiwan and Asia.
 * Today, I'm happy to talk at PyCon Taiwan 2020, but I'd like to visit Tainan.
+* ...
+And

++++?image=20200905pycontw/images/pycontw2019beer.jpg&size=auto 90%

+Note:
-And I want to drink Taiwanese Craft Beer
+* ...
+And I want to drink Taiwanese Craft Beer.
 * Now, let's get back to the main topic.

 ---